Bodrum – it carries with it a bit of baggage. Bodrum has a reputation. A party town. A summer town.

 It’s free entry so no reason not to give it a go.

 Exploring Artistic Kumbahçe & Around

-Even just walking along the main seaside road along the harbour and the marina, you will get glimpses of the love of art in Bodrum.
+Even just walking along the main seaside road along the harbour and the marina, you will get glimpses of the love of art.

 Sunsets & The ‘Morning After’

 Bodrum centre is about sunsets along the marina and Kumbahçe.

 If you’re wanting to eat along the road that runs towards the marina, most of these are your seafood joints.

 If you’re in town in spring and autumn, don’t assume Bodrum is a summer town and all closes down once the holidaymakers take off.

 Like Fethiye, Bodrum is a functioning city in its own right and life very much continues throughout the year.

 If you’re fancying a meal at one of these places in the evening, be sure to book your table!